YoungChulDK/DTU-HPC-Setup/README.md

 # Getting started - File transfer

-To transfer your files to the DTU filing system, you can either use SSH or a simple file transfer program like FileZilla.
+To transfer your files to DTU G-Bar, you can either use SSH or a simple file transfer program like FileZilla.

 Do not use the login nodes to transfer big files, use the dedicated transfer server.